camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 // ...
 ```

-3. Open index.html in your browser to see the processed sequence flows highlighted.
+3. Open `index.html` in your browser to see the processed sequence flows highlighted.

 ![color sequence flows](./img/color-sequence-flows.png)

-## Full Demo
+## Full demo

-Here is the Github link to the full working demo: https://github.com/camunda/operate-api-bpmn-demo
+For additional details, visit the [GitHub full working demo](https://github.com/camunda/operate-api-bpmn-demo).